 Fraser Island, located just off the East Coast of Queensland is the largest sand island IN THE WORLD!
 It also happens to be a UNESCO World Heritage Site and one of Australia’s greatest attractions!

-It’s the only place in the world where the rainforest grows right out of the sand dunes, obtaining all of their nutrients from the sand and the rain.
-Fraser Island is home to over 350 species of birds, possums, wallabies, sea turtles, dolphins, and of course Australia’s favourite wild dog – the dingo.
+It’s the only place in the world where the rainforest grows right out of the sand dunes, obtaining all of its nutrients from the sand and the rain.
+Fraser Island is home to over 350 species of birds, possums, wallabies, sea turtles, dolphins, and of course, Australia’s favourite wild dog – the dingo.
+This island boasts pristine beaches with tropical weather all year round.

 Fraser Island lakes are absolutely stunning.
 There are 100 freshwater lakes on the island and over 30 walking tracks – enough to keep the most adventurous nature lovers entertained.
-But if you want to just kick back, unwind, and enjoy the tranquillity of nature, there’s plenty of options for that on the island as well!
+But if you want to just kick back, relax, and enjoy the tranquillity of the pristine beaches that rival those of the Gold Coast, there are plenty of fun options for that on the island as well!

 Have we got you hooked yet on tours to Fraser Island?
 Just wait…You haven’t seen anything yet!

-Unfortunately, the beach is not a great place for a swim.
-With dangerous currents, Tiger sharks in the water, and dingoes roaming along the beach, you are better off opting for a swim in one of the beautiful Fraser Island lakes instead.
+Unfortunately, this beach is not a great place for a swim.
+With dangerous currents, Tiger sharks in the water, and dingoes roaming along the beach, you are better off opting for a swim in one of the beautiful lakes instead.

 Keep your eyes out for dingoes frequently roaming around the beach.
 They may look friendly, but they are not, so keep your distance and admire from afar.

-The most iconic of Fraser Island lakes, Lake Mackenzie is probably the most visited and admired attraction on Fraser Island.
+The most iconic of Fraser Island lakes, Lake McKenzie is probably the most visited and admired attraction on this island.

-Lake Mackenzie is a large perched lake with a white silica sandy beach.
+Lake McKenzie is a large perched lake with a white silica sandy beach.
 Perches means that it lies above the natural water sources and contains just rainwater, as no streams flow in and out of it.
+The sand acts as a natural filter, resulting in exceptionally clear and pure water with a captivating blue-green tint.

-On a sunny day, Lake Mackenzie is incredible, but even on a cloudy day its clear waters and surrounding greenery make it a picture perfect sight.
+On a sunny day, Lake McKenzie is incredible, but even on a cloudy day, its clear waters and surrounding greenery make it a picture-perfect sight.
 It’s a great place for a picnic lunch or to spend a few hours relaxing on the beach with a book in hand.

 3. Eli Creek